boostup/react-yahtzee/README.md

 Game End

-- [ ] Disable the GameRoll button once all RuleRows are displaying a score
 - [ ] Persist score to local storage
+- [x] Disable the GameRoll button once all RuleRows are displaying a score
-- [ ] Provide mechanism to restart the game at any time
+- [x] Provide mechanism to restart the game at any time
   - [ ] if the game is not ended, but user restarts the game, ask user to confirm the game should be restarted

 Game scoreboard

 - [ ] a table which displays lines with dates and the scores

+File organization

+- [ ] re-organise files into components directory

 ---